 Both statuses also allow you to work off-campus (not at Penn) in the US, but there are restrictions and prior authorization is required.
 You should discuss your eligibility to work with an advisor at ISSS prior to accepting employment.

-We advise that you visit our website for specific information on employment options for F-1 and J-1 students, both during and after completion of your studies.
+We advise that you visit our website for specific information on employment options for F-1 students and employment options for J-1 students, both during and after completion of your studies.